ishanpranav/econ-11-economics-of-global-business/src/problem-set-1.md

 * Although the time series begins in 1990, data from 1989 are used to compute the growth rate for 1990.
 * The number of significant figures is determined by the data.
-* The compounding frequency is annual with end-of-period aggregation.
+* The periodicity is annual with end-of-period aggregation.

 ### Question 3 Part A